 Information regarding application dates and scholarship types will be available on the College.

-Scholarships are not offered in the Prep School.
+Scholarships are not offered in the Junior School.

 Will my daughter be the only girl in her class?
 No this will be avoided through careful planning at a timetable level.